Community Unit School District 95

-Community Unit School District 95 is the school district that covers Lake Zurich, Illinois, USA, which is located in the Northwest suburbs of Chicago, Illinois.
+Community Unit School District 95 is the school district that covers Lake Zurich, Illinois, US, which is located in the Northwest suburbs of Chicago, Illinois.
 The towns that make up the District include Lake Zurich, Kildeer, Deer Park, Hawthorn Woods and unincorporated Forest Lake and North Barrington.

-District 95 is a public schooling system made up of 8 Schools, which consist of 5 elementary schools, 2 Middle Schools, and one High school.
+District 95 is a public schooling system made up of eight schools, which consist of five elementary schools, two middle schools, and one high school.